Skip to content

 Packaging and interface context

-• Grounding and shielding matter most when the translated output sits near sensitive adjacent functions.
+• Grounding and shielding still matter when the translated output feeds nearby gain or filter stages.

-• Verification setup should mirror the real source, load, and environment.
+• Verification setup should mirror the real source, load, and spectral-cleanliness requirements.

 System integration